 I was in Peru in 1964 on the way back from Venezuela.
 I was in Peru for six months in 1970 on the way back from Argentina.
 I stayed with family, my mother is from Peru originally, and had a lot of fun playing with my numerous cousins that now all live in Florida!

 My first visit to the Philippines was in March of 2001.
-I have returned to the Phils every year after that at least once a year.
+I have returned to the Phils many times after that and have been to Angeles City, Cebu and Manila.
 The Phils are by far my favorite country in the world for so many reasons and I plan to retire there.
 I compare the Phils and Thailand in the section about Thailand.

 23) South Korea